IntensiveCoLearning/Ethereum-Protocol-Fellowship/Lvista.md

 #### FFG vote

 **What is FFG vote?**
-At the end of each epoch, the validator votes on the checkpoint block and tries to finalize the block.
+At the end of each epoch, the start of each epoch, the validator votes on the checkpoint block and tries to finalize the block.
 FFG vote consists of two parts:
 - *source*: The latest justified checkpoint that has been voted before.
 - *target*: The checkpoint block of the current epoch.